ignite-analytics/website/content/personvernerklæring/_index.en.md

 Cookies are text files that the Services stores on your computer.
 The files can only be read by us and by yourself.
 We use cookies for the following purposes:

 - To analyze the use of our Services: We use different tools that provide us with statistics and analyzes of our Services.
 The tools allow us to recognize your browser over time and thus know if you have visited the website and how often.
 These tools also provide us with an overview of how many unique users we have and how they use our Services.
 The information we collect is used to analyze user patterns, as well as develop and improve our Services.
+* To provide targeted marketing and advertising for the use of our Services: We use different tools to provide personalized marketing and advertising to the users of our Services.

 We use the following services to analyze the use of our Services: